No Detail Left Behind: Revisiting Self-Retrieval for Fine-Grained Image Captioning: Introduction

 \paragraph{I. Challenges with the training data.} Training datasets may be divided into two: curated datasets (COCO~\citep{mscoco}, Flickr30k~\citep{flickr30k}) or large-scale alt-text data (\eg~CC3M~\citep{concap}).
 While alt-text is noisy and may be unaligned with the image, human-annotated captions (COCO) may be generic~\citep{kornblith2023guiding} and lack world knowledge~\citep{fuyu} as annotators describe visual concepts in a simplistic manner (\eg~labeling a \textit{Golden Retriever} as a dog).
 Recently, foundation models are being used to enhance large-scale alt-text data by making them denser~\citep{dac, dci}.
 However, such methods are prone to inherit biases (\eg~gender, geography) present in foundation models~\citep{hall2023vision, bias2022sirotkin, bias23pruthi,whenbiastransfers} and exhibit verbose language modeling priors~\citep{hallucinationsurvery}.

 To address these data inadequacies, we propose \textit{\vcb} (VCB), a model agnostic framework designed to generate dense captions that holistically capture different aspects of the image (objects, attributes, relations, scene, \etc) while remaining anchored in human annotations (see \Cref{sec:data}).
 In brief, multiple human annotated captions are blended together using a Large Language Model (LLM) and expanded with an image description generated from a Multimodal Large Language Model (MLLM).
-To prevent conflicting visual details, we prompt the LLM to prefer the blended caption over the description from the MLLM.
+In case of conflicting visual details, we prompt the LLM to prefer the blended caption over the description from the MLLM.
 Thus, VCB creates fine-grained captions that are grounded in human annotations, enabling rich and informative datasets to train image captioning systems.

 \paragraph{II.
-Image caption evaluation} metrics can be broadly classified into reference-based and reference-free. \underline{Reference-based metrics} such as BLEU~\citep{bleu}, CIDEr~\citep{cider}, and SPICE~\citep{spice} rely on comparisons to ground-truth (GT) captions that may not include image details beyond salient objects.
-These metrics tend to penalize captions that are more specific than the ground-truth, often favoring generic descriptions~\citep{wang2020uniq_info}. \underline{Reference-free metrics} like CLIPScore~\citep{clipscore} alleviate this issue by directly measuring image-text similarity, but may fail to encourage diverse and discriminant captions.
-These limitations necessitate the development of new evaluation strategies that incentivize models to produce holistic and distinct captions.
+Image Caption Evaluation}.
+Current metrics can be broadly classified into reference-based and reference-free. \underline{Reference-based metrics} such as BLEU~\citep{bleu}, CIDEr~\citep{cider}, and SPICE~\citep{spice} rely on comparisons to ground-truth (GT) captions that may not include image details beyond salient objects.
+Although these metrics evaluate grammatical correctness, they tend to penalize captions that are more specific than the ground-truth, often favoring generic descriptions~\citep{wang2020uniq_info}. \underline{Reference-free metrics} like CLIPScore~\citep{clipscore} alleviate this issue by directly measuring image-text similarity, but may fail to assess discriminativeness of the captions.
+These limitations necessitate the development of new evaluation strategies that incentivize the models to produce fine-grained captions.

+In this work, we ask what makes a ``fine-grained'' or ``good'' description when evaluating captioning systems?
+We posit that a caption should be succinct, but enable a listener to identify the target image from a bag of images with similar visual elements~\citep{liu2018showtell}.
+To this extent, we propose to evaluate captioning systems through the lens of self-retrieval (SR).
+We measure the ability to retrieve the target image based on the generated caption within a bag of highly similar distractor images.